SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Configuring_SAML/SAML_using_Azure_B2C.md

    > [!NOTE]
    >
    > - If you use Azure B2C, users can only be provisioned automatically.
-Provisioning users by import like for Entra ID is not possible.
+Provisioning users by importing them is not possible.
    > - To create SAML users in DataMiner using Azure B2C, a domain is required in the usernames.
 For this reason, email addresses must be used as the usernames.
-If the default username of the identity provider is not a valid email address, add a \<PreferredLoginClaim> element to the \<AutomaticUserCreation> element in *DataMiner.xml* that refers to a claim containing a valid email address.
+If the default username of the identity provider is not a valid email address, add a `<PreferredLoginClaim>` element to the `<AutomaticUserCreation>` element in *DataMiner.xml* that refers to a claim containing a valid email address.